Clinton-Davis/focus_fitness/README.md

 #### **Memberships**

 Are an important part of how Focus Fitness works.
-There are 2 types of memberships *Free* and *Professional*
+There are 2 types of memberships *Free* and *Professional*.

-The *Free* memberships are given to anyone who joins Focus by logging in.
-When you log in you profile is made and free status is given.
+- **Free** memberships are given to anyone who joins Focus by logging in.
+When you log in you profile is made and *free* status is given.
-*Professional* membership is a monthly subscription.
+- **Professional** membership is a monthly subscription.
-To become a *Professional* member Click the ‘Select button on the card and you will be redirected to the members-payment page.
+To become a *Professional* member, Click the ‘Select' button on the card and you will be redirected to the members-payment page.
-Simple Center block design with the memberships details and monthly amount that will be billed.
+This page is a simple center block design with the memberships details and monthly billing amount.
 Below is the Stripe Payment Field.
 To Cancel a Subscription, it can be done viva the Dashboard in the subscription tab.